IrynaUkr/bookshop/README.md

 Create a multithreaded service to transfer books from stock to a customer while maintaining the stock in a correct state.
 Use synchronisation mechanisms to prevent race conditions.

+Use Case:
+- A customer can purchase one or more books.
+- Stock must be updated accurately for concurrent purchase requests.
+- If stock is insufficient, the purchase must fail.
+- All transactions should be thread-safe to handle multiple customers purchasing books simultaneously.